SuleimanFarah/sunpy/Home:-Release-Checklist.md

 **Before major releases only:**
-- [ ] Ensure RELEASE.rst and the What's New have been finalised at feature freeze time.
+- [ ] Ensure What's New have been finalised at feature freeze time.
 - [ ] Do a conda-forge build for at least one of the release candidates.

 **All of the following assumes that you are on the release branch and not main (`X.Y` e.g `1.0`)**